becheran/mlc/README.md

 # Markup Link Checker

 Check for broken links in markdown files.

-## 🚧 Under Construction 🚧

-Not ready yet.
-Still in development.

-Planned features till a stable release (v1.*):

-- Bug fixes
-- Check mail addresses
-- Update docs
-- Support markup reference links
-- Timeout for requests as cl argument

-Planned for the future:

-- Improve speed
-- Add .ignore file support
-- Support other markup files such as tex or html
-- Add docker image with latest installed version
+Can easily be integrated in your CI/CD pipeline to prevent broken links in your docs.

 ## Getting Started

-To install a version of mlc go to the [gitlab releases page](https://gitlab.com/becheran/mlc/-/releases) and download the binaries.
+To install a version of mlc go to [gitlab releases](https://gitlab.com/becheran/mlc/-/releases) and download the binaries.

 Or use rust's package manager [cargo](https://doc.rust-lang.org/cargo/) to install mlc: